On the Necessity and Sufficiency of the Zames-Falb Multipliers for Bounded Operators: Introduction

-This paper is concerned with the robust stability analysis of the feedback interconnection shown in Figure \ref{fig:1} over three classes of $\Delta$'s using the Zames-Falb multipliers.
-While one might be tended to yearn for a condition that guarantees the robust feedback stability over as large a class of $\Delta$'s as possible, this is unwise from the perspective of establishing the necessity of the condition.
+This paper is concerned with the robust stability analysis of the feedback interconnection shown in Figure \ref{fig:1} over four uncertainty classes of $\Delta$'s using the Zames-Falb multipliers.
+While one might be inclined to yearn for a condition that guarantees the robust feedback stability over as large a class of $\Delta$'s as possible, this is unwise from the perspective of establishing the necessity of the condition.
 In fact, there is a subtle trade-off between the size of the class of $ \Delta$'s and the strictness of the condition on $G$ when it comes to robust stability, the latter of which obviously affects its necessity.
 Understandably, a larger class of $ \Delta$'s leads to a stricter condition on $G$ in order to ensure robust stability.
 This is well illustrated by our results involving classes of $\Delta$'s of different sizes.
-Firstly, we identify a set of nonlinear time-invariant dynamic $\Delta$'s and show that the existence of a Zames-Falb multiplier satisfying condition \eqref{eq:intro} is equivalent to the robust stability against this uncertainty set.
-This is established using the S-procedure lossless theorem from~\cite{MegTre93,Jönsson01lecturenotes}.
+Firstly, we identify a set of nonlinear dynamic $\Delta$'s and show that the existence of a Zames-Falb multiplier satisfying condition \eqref{eq:intro} is implied by the robust stability against this uncertainty set.
+This is established using the generalised S-procedure lossless theorem that is presented in Section \ref{sec: s-lemma}.
+Moreover, we show that the existence of such a Zames-Falb multiplier is sufficient for the robust feedback stability over a smaller class of uncertain systems.
 Secondly, when this set is restricted to be static, it coincides with the class of static monotone nonlinearities, and the existence of a Zames-Falb multiplier is sufficient for the robust stability whereas its necessity remains unknown.
 Thirdly, when the same set is restricted to consist of only LTI dynamics, it is shown to be a subset of the class of static monotone nonlinearities, and the existence of a Zames-Falb multiplier is sufficient but not necessary to establish the uniform stability.
 For the ease of exposition, the main results centered around monotone nonlinearities $\Delta$'s is presented in Section \ref{sec:3}, and Section \ref{sec:4} is dedicated to its extension to the general two-sided slope restrictions.
+Specifically, in Section~\ref{sec:4}, the sufficiency direction considered in~\cite{zames1967stability} is importantly generalised in order to make the condition consistent with the necessity direction.
+A crucial part of our results shows that the `monotonicity' in the set of monotone static time-invariant nonlinearities is completely characterizable via the Zames-Falb IQCs.
+Therefore, while there exists a larger class of IQCs that such nonlinearities satisfy~\cite{KulSaf02}, using them does not deliver additional benefits as far as establishing robust feedback stability is concerned.